 In a hydraulic circuit, a relief valve opens and bypasses fluid when pressure exceeds its setting.
 The valve then closes again when pressure falls.
 This means a relief valve can bypass fluid anytime . . . or all the time . . . without intervention by maintenance.
 (It also means the system can run hot even with a heat exchanger installed.)

 Many fixed-volume pump circuits depend on this bypassing capability during the cycle, and some even bypass fluid during idle time.
-A well-designed circuit never bypasses fluid unless there is a malfunction, such as a limit switch not closing or an operator overriding the controls.
+A well-designed circuit never bypasses fluid unless there is a malfunction, such as a control switch not closing or an operator overriding the controls.
 This eliminates most overheating problems and saves energy.

 Relief valve operation